shahzebali1/Interpretor_shahzeb/README.md

-# Interpretor_shahzeb
+# bank-accounts_shahzeb
-an interpretor in python
+code in c++ to simulate bank accounts. you can create an account and withdraw/deposit etc...